openaustralia/planningalerts/app/views/atdis/_guidance.md

 [http://www.planningalerts.org.au/atdis/test](http://www.planningalerts.org.au/atdis/test)

-* If there are multiple pages of results, test each page.
+* If there are multiple pages of results, test each page
 * Test that different ways of searching across applications all validate

 #####If you've passed, congratulations!
 You've passed the first step. ######